vyos/vyos-documentation/docs/quick-start.rst

 One common use of traffic policy is to limit bandwidth for an interface.
-In the example below we limit bandwidth for our LAN connection to 200 Mbit download and out WAN connection to 50 Mbit upload:
+In the example below we limit bandwidth for our LAN connection to 200 Mbit download and our WAN connection to 50 Mbit upload:

 .. code-block:: none